WheteThunger/CustomVendingSetup/README.md

 ## Features

 - Allows customizing items sold at monument vending machines
-- Supports vanilla monuments, custom monuments, train tunnels, and underwater labs
+- Supports all monument types, including custom monuments
 - Saves customizations for future restarts and wipes, based on the vending machine's relative position to the monument
 - Synchronizes edits with copies of the vending machines at duplicate monuments
 - Compatible with NPC vending machines spawned at monuments by plugins such as [Monument Addons](https://umod.org/plugins/monument-addons)
+- Allows customizing vending machine skins
 - Allows disabling vending machine map markers
 - Allows disabling delivery drone access
 - Supports Economics and Server Rewards